Name: Arthur Guy Zajonc

 · Advisor to UCLA Higher Education Research Institute’s project on Spirituality in Higher Education,

 · Oxford College of Emory University, keynote talk at conference on cognitive and affective learning,

-· Dutch COMPASS meeting on sustainable development, invited participant and presenter,
+· Dutch COMPAS meeting on sustainable development, invited participant and presenter,